ivankostadinovic/ExoPlayerWrapper/README.md

 ```

 ## Logging
 To see the logs from the player, filter the logcat output by "EventLogger".
+Don't forget to turn this off for production builds.
 ```java
         ExoPlayerWrapper exoPlayerWrapper = new ExoPlayerWrapper.Builder(this)
 	    .setLoggingEnabled(true)